caseygomez/Female-Representation-In-The-Film-Industry/README.md

 ---
 ### Summary
 A linear regression model was used to describe the percentage of female crew member participation through time.

-The model showed that there is a positive correlation between the variables of percentage of females employed and time, thus we can conclude that the percentage of females has increased since 1950s and will continue to increase.
+The model showed that there is a positive correlation between the variables of percentage of females employed and time, thus we can conclude that the percentage of females has increased since the 1950s and will continue to increase.

 ---
 ### Process